mdn/viewsourceconf/README.md

 This is a repository for the viewsourceconf.org website source code.

+## 2017

+In 2017 we're still using a static site generator, [metalsmith](http://metalsmith.io), to generate the site.

 ## 2016

 In 2016 we're using a static site generator, [metalsmith](http://metalsmith.io), to generate the site.